robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-bindings-microsoft-graph.md

 Há duas abordagens para atualizar assinaturas:

 - Use a identidade do aplicativo para lidar com todas as assinaturas.
-Isso requer o consentimento do administrador do Azure Active Directory.
-Isso pode ser usado por todos os idiomas com suporte no Azure Functions.
+This will require consent from an Azure Active Directory admin.
+This can be used by all languages supported by Azure Functions.
 - Use a identidade associada a cada assinatura associando manualmente cada ID de usuário.
 Isso exigirá algum código personalizado para executar a associação.
 Isso pode ser usado somente por funções .NET.

 Esta seção contém um exemplo para cada uma destas abordagens: